What Are The Natural Alternatives to Toothpaste

 If you’re fascinated in healthy, alternative living, chances are you know all about the dangers of supermarket bought shampoos and soaps.
 Parabens, microbeads, and sodium laurel sulfate lurk in the artificially scented goop.
 That’s why we strive for organic hygiene products like these.
 But have you thought about the chemicals hiding in your favorite minty-fresh toothpaste?

 According to dentist Dr. Steve Lin, the largest toothpaste no-no is SLS, or sodium laurel sulfate.
 It’s added to toothpaste and other soaps as a foaming agent, but as Dr. Lin says, “There’s no benefit to your oral health.”
 Now, oral health is all about habits.
 So there’s no point to change your dental routine cold turkey!
 Why not try out an organic alternative each night, keeping the brand name stuff for the morning when you’re running out of time?
 Then, when you’ve chosen a favorite organic option, make the full switch over when your typical tube runs out.

 Activated Charcoal Teeth Whitening

 Activated charcoal’s odor-absorbing, stain-removing, and abrasive properties make it a suitable toothpaste alternative.
-Check out this DIY recipe!

 This information is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist in Kennewick or other qualified health provider with any questions about your oral health, medical condition and/or current medication.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.